jasmith79/decorators-js/README.md

 ###unNew
   `unNew :: (* -> {k:v}) -> (* -> {k:v})`

-  Similar to ramda's `Construct`, `unNew` takes a Javascript constructor function and wraps it so that it functions properly when called without the `new` operator.
+  Similar to [Ramda's](http://ramdajs.com/0.18.0/index.html) `Construct`, `unNew` takes a Javascript constructor function and wraps it so that it functions properly when called without the `new` operator.
 Useful for (among other things) mapping a constructor over a list of configuration objects.

 ###unGather
   `unGather :: ([[a]] -> a) -> ([a] -> a)`